input-output-hk/cardano-node-wiki/Benchmarking.md

 2. `1250kD` means that `delegators` is `1250000`,
 3. `80kbs` means that `max_block_size` is `80000` bytes.

-Other numbers in profile's name are default ones:

-1. `k2` means that there are `2` pools based on genesis,
-2. `5ep` means that tx generator will work during `5` epochs,
-3. `360kTx` means that tx generator will generate `360k` transactions.
+Other numbers in profile's name are default ones.
+For example, `5ep` means that tx generator will work during `5` epochs, and `360kTx` means that tx generator will generate `360k` transactions.